List of awards and nominations received by Urmila Matondkar: Apsara Film & Television Producers Guild Awards

 The Apsara Film & Television Producers Guild Awards is presented by the Bollywood film industry to honor and recognize the professional excellence of their peers.
 Matondkar has won one award out of three nominations.
 All of the nominations were in the Best Actress in a Leading Role category.

 Bollywood Movie Awards

 The Bollywood Movie Awards were an annual film award ceremony held in Long Island, New York, United States between 1999 and 2007 celebrating films and actors from the Bollywood film industry.
 Matondkar was nominated three times and won each time.
 She has won the Most Sensational Actress award once and the Best Actress award twice.

 Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group to honor both artistic and technical excellence of professionals in the Hindi language film industry of India.
-Matondkar has won one award in the Best Actress (Critics) category and received six nominations, four in the Best Actress category, one in the Best Supporting Actress which she also won and one in the Best Villain category.
-She became the second of the only two females to be nominated for the Best Villain category.
+Matondkar has won one award in the Best Actress (Critics) category and received six nominations, four in the Best Actress category, one in the Best Supporting Actress and one in the Best Villain category.
+She became the second actress to be nominated for the Best Villain category.